junqi-xie/MIPS-CPU/README.md

 This repository contains the lab projects for ICE2603 (2021 Spring).
 This project aims to implement a pipelined MIPS CPU on an FPGA board.

+Note: the sequential CPU is available at branch `seq`.

 ## Environment Setup

 * This repository was developed with Quartus Prime 20.1.1.
 * The circuits implemented were simulated with ModelSim, and tested on Intel (Altera) DE1-SoC Board.
+* The compiled program file `computer.sof` can be loaded and executed directly on the board.

 ## Specifications